timolson/cointrader/README.md

 * `info`: for notable infrequent events like connected to DB or data source
 * `warn`: problems which can be recovered from.  notify human administrator
 * `error`: problems which have no recovery.  notify human administrator immediately

+## Joda Time
+The approach of [JodaTime](http://www.joda.org/joda-time/) is soon to be standard in Java.

 # Dev Credits
 * Tim Olson, lead